 I am curious about:

-- How you feel hearing that I am worried about your AOD use.
+- How you feel hearing that I am worried about your alcohol and other drugs use.

 - What you think worries me the most.